EMuritu/Geopolitical_Risk_Index/README.md

 - **Control of Corruption** Captures perceptions of the extent to which public power is exercised for private gain.

 ## 4. Methodology
-- **Data Normalization**: Governance indicators are normalized by converting them to metrics of a common scale of 0–100.
+- **Data Normalization**: Governance indicators are normalized to a common scale of 0–100.
 - **Weighting**:
    - Governance indicators are averaged into a composite governance score based on their importance **Risk Index Calculation**: